CodeYourFuture/scot-graduation-project/CONTRIBUTING.md

     - If all is good, then the mentor will approve the PR and merges it to `CodeYourFuture/master` branch
     - Otherwise they will add comments on the PR that you should address in new commits, and push to the PR

+> We run a formatter ([prettier](https://prettier.io/docs/en/index.html)) and a linter ([eslint](https://eslint.org/docs/user-guide/getting-started)) automatically on your code when you create a commit.
+This is called a pre-commit hook, and we set it using a package called [Husky](https://github.com/typicode/husky).

 > Our Continous Integration (CI) process will build your PR on heroku so that you (and mentors) can check if they work or not.
+Read more about [Continuous Integration](https://www.thoughtworks.com/continuous-integration).

 ## Code Reviews